codesavory/codesavory.github.io/index.md

 ## Welcome to Suriya's Portfolio

-I am Suriya, currently working at MathWorks Inc. as Quality Engineer.
+I am Suriya, currently working at MathWorks Inc. as a Software Engineer.
 I am working with the Automated Driving Simulation Software named RoadRunner.
 I am extremely passionate about computer graphics and am learning and exploring this wonderful field.
 I am interested in lighting and rendering while also exploring other aspects of real-time graphics like augmented reality.
 This exploration has taught me a lot and I have put together some of the projects.
 Please feel free to share feedback on my work.

 ### Projects